Resting Radionuclide AngiogramAngiograma con radionúclidos, en reposo

 - Smoking or using any form of tobacco before the procedure

-- Your doctor will explain the procedure to you and ask if you have questions.
+- Your doctor will explain the test and you can ask questions.

-- Generally, no sedation is needed.
-You may be told to fast (not eat or drink) for at least 3 to 4 hours before the study.
+- Generally, you won't need sedation.
+You may be told to fast (not eat or drink) for at least 3 to 4 hours before the test.

-- Tobacco use and caffeine intake may also be restricted 2 or 3 hours before testing.
+- You may need to restrict tobacco and caffeine 2 or 3 hours before testing.

-- If you are pregnant or think you may be, tell your doctor.
+- If you are pregnant or think you could be, tell your doctor.
 Radiation exposure during pregnancy may lead to birth defects.

 - If you are breastfeeding, tell your healthcare provider.
 There is a risk of contaminating breast milk with the radioactive tracer.

-- Tell the technologist or doctor if you are allergic to or sensitive to medications, local anesthesia, contrast dyes, iodine, or latex.
+- Tell the technologist or doctor if you are allergic to or sensitive to medicines, local anesthesia, contrast dyes, iodine, or latex.

 - Based on your medical condition, your doctor may request other specific preparation.

 A resting radionuclide angiogram (RNA) may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Steps may vary depending on your condition and your doctor's practices.

 Generally, a resting RNA follows this process:

-- An intravenous (IV) line will be started in your hand or arm.
+- A healthcare professional will start an intravenous (IV) line in your hand or arm.

-- You will be connected to an ECG machine with leads that stick to your skin and a blood pressure cuff will be placed on your arm.
+- A healthcare professional will connect you to an ECG machine with leads that stick to your skin and place a blood pressure cuff on your arm.

 - You will lie flat on a table in the procedure room.

-- The radioactive tracer will be injected into the IV to “tag" the red blood cells.
+- Your doctor will inject the radioactive tracer into the IV to “tag" the red blood cells.
 You will probably not feel anything when the tracer is given.

 - As another option, a small amount of blood may be withdrawn from your vein so that it can be tagged with the tracer.
 The tracer will be added to the blood and will be absorbed into the red blood cells, then the blood will be returned into your vein through the IV.

-- During the procedure, it will be very important for you to lie as still as possible, as any movement can affect the quality of the scan.
+- During the test, it will be very important for you to lie as still as possible, as any movement can affect the quality of the scan.

-- The gamma camera will be positioned over you as you lie on the table.
+- Your doctor will position the gamma camera over you as you lie on the table.
 It will record images of your heart as it pumps the tagged blood cells through your body.

 - You may be asked to change positions during the test; however, once you have changed position, you will need to lie still without talking.

-- After the scan is done, the IV line will be removed, and you will be allowed to leave, unless your doctor instructs you differently.
+- After the scan is done, the IV line will be removed, and you can leave, unless your doctor tells you differently.

 Before you agree to the test or the procedure make sure you know: